dotnet/docs/includes/core-changes/aspnetcore/3.0/mvc-pubternal-to-internal.md

 #### Reason for change

-To align them with how other AspNetCore packages implement logging, we are removing this automatic fallback.
+There's a need to align with how other ASP.NET Core packages implement logging.

 #### Recommended action